The Clear Edge

 • $10,800 monthly = $32,400 quarterly

-You see the pattern?
-Same constraint.
-Two financial impacts.
+You can see the pattern: same constraint, two financial impacts.

 Team shares lists.
-The founder facilitates.
-Goal: identify the top 3 constraints that show up across multiple team members.
+The founder facilitates toward the top 3 constraints that appear across multiple people.

-• Facilitation rule: If 3+ people identify the same constraint, it’s real.
-If one person identifies it, it might be role-specific, not business-wide.
+• If 3+ people name the same constraint, treat it as business-wide.

-• Output: Top 3 business constraints with documented financial impact.
+Output: 3 business constraints with clearly documented financial impact.

 Take the top 3 constraints.
 For each one, the team answers: